fooltowise/NeroNotes/Nero's Notes/Bergman & Beving – revitalising the original serial acquirer.md

 **Magnus:** We source acquisition opportunities through structured processes and outreach activities.
 In add-on acquisitions to our current companies it's mostly outreach activities.
 The two last platform acquisitions we made were one by a structured process and one by our outreach activities.

 We only buy well-managed, profitable niche companies where we have identified opportunities to grow the business and profit, but making a valuation arbitrage is also part of our model.
-Our acquisitions valuation range is well below the Bergman & Beving stock valuation.
+Our acquisitions valuation range is well below the [[Bergman & Beving]] stock valuation.

-**Gustaf:** _How can investors and business owners get in contact with Bergman & Beving?_
+**Gustaf:** _How can investors and business owners get in contact with [[Bergman & Beving]]?_

-**Magnus:** If you like to know more about Bergman & Beving, you can visit our website: [https://www.bergmanbeving.com/en](https://www.bergmanbeving.com/en).
+**Magnus:** If you like to know more about [[Bergman & Beving]], you can visit our website: [https://www.bergmanbeving.com/en](https://www.bergmanbeving.com/en).
 You can also contact our IR contact: Peter Schön, at [Peter.Schon@bb.se](mailto:Peter.Schon@bb.se) or +46 703 398 999

 _Disclaimer: This is not investment advice.
 Information is provided 'as is' and solely for informational purposes, not for trading purposes or advice.
 Any reference to or omission of any reference to any company should not be construed as a recommendation to buy, sell or take any other action with respect to any security of any such company.
 The author may hold positions in securities discussed.
 Any forward looking-statement is subject to risks and uncertainties.
 Read further disclosure in the Terms of Service._